Request Demo

 Economic activities are grouped with increasing detail according to:

-The classification of economic activities ATECO (Activities ECOnomiche) is one type of classification adopted by the Italian National Institute of Statistics (ISTAT) for national statistical surveys of an economic nature.
+The classification of economic activities ATECO (ECONOMIC ACTIVITIES) is a type of classification adopted by the Italian National Institute of Statistics (ISTAT) for national economic statistical surveys.

 It is an alpha-numeric classification with different degrees of detail: the letters indicate the macro-sector of economic activity, while the numbers (ranging from two to six digits) represent, with varying degrees of detail, the breakdowns and breakdowns of the sectors themselves.
 The various economic activities are grouped, from general to particular, into sections (coding: 1 letter), divisions (2 digits), groups (3 digits), classes (4 digits), categories (5 digits) and sub-categories (6 digits) .